DOSull/Spatial-Data-Science/labs/mini-project/homes/README.md

 **Geog 315 T2 2021**

-# Wellington house sales, July 2020
+# Wellington house sales, July-August 2021
 These data are from [homes.co.nz](https://homes.co.nz) scraped from their website on or around 1 September 2021.
 These are about 800 or so recent house sales in the Wellington region.

 ## Dataset